MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-assessments.md

 ## Grant user access to individual assessments

 When you assign users a Compliance Manager role in the Microsoft Purview compliance portal, they can view or edit data within all assessments by default (review the [Compliance Manager role types](compliance-manager-setup.md#role-types)).
-You can restrict user access to only certain assessments by managing user roles from within an assessment.

-Granting access to individual assessments can help ensure that users who play a role in overseeing compliance with particular regulations or standards have access only to the data and information they need to perform their duties.
-Restricting access in this way helps protect the privacy of the organization's data and business operations.
+You can restrict user access to only certain assessments by managing user roles from within an assessment or assessment template.
+Restricting access in this way can help ensure that users who play a role in overseeing compliance with particular regulations or standards have access only to the data and information they need to perform their duties.

-Access to assessments can be granted to individuals outside of your organization who serve as auditors or other functions related to your organization's regulatory obligations.
+External users who need access for auditing or other purposes can also be assigned a role for viewing assessments and editing test data.
 You'll provide access to external individual by assigning them an Azure Active Directory (AD) role.
 Learn more about [assigning Azure AD roles](compliance-manager-setup.md#more-about-azure-ad).

 #### Steps for granting access

-Follow these steps to grant user access to an assessment:
+Follow the steps to grant user access to an assessment.
+Note that you can also assign user roles for individual assessment templates using the same process.

 1. From your **Assessments** page, find the assessment you want to grant access to.
+    1. To assign a user to a template, go to your **Assessment templates** page, find the template you want to grant access to, and follow the same steps outlined below.
 1. Select the assessment to open its details page.
 1. In the upper-right corner, select **Manage user access**.
 1. A flyout pane appears showing the list of users in your organization  ASK HARDIK-- WILL EXTERNAL USERS IN THEIR ADD BE HERE?.
 Users who currently have access to the assessment will have a blue box with a check mark to the left of their name.
 The list has three tabs that correlate to each possible role: Readers, Assessors, and Contributors.